edgelesssys/constellation/docs/docs/architecture/orchestration.md

 Altogether, the following files are generated during the creation of a Constellation cluster and stored in the current workspace:

 * a configuration file
-* an ID file
+* a state file
 * a Base64-encoded master secret
 * [Terraform artifacts](../reference/terraform.md), stored in subdirectories
 * a Kubernetes `kubeconfig` file.

-After the creation of your cluster, the CLI will provide you with a Kubernetes `kubeconfig` file.
+After the initialization of your cluster, the CLI will provide you with a Kubernetes `kubeconfig` file.
 This file grants you access to your Kubernetes cluster and configures the [kubectl](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) tool.
-In addition, the cluster's [identifier](orchestration.md#post-installation-configuration) is returned and stored in a file called `constellation-state.yaml`
+In addition, the cluster's [identifier](orchestration.md#post-installation-configuration) is returned and stored in the state file.

 ### Creation process details